-Madison College is committed to providing a safe environment for employees, students and the public.
+Madison College is committed to providing a safe environment for students, employees, and guests.
 As part of that commitment, and subject to state and federal law, this policy prohibits firearms or weapons of any type, concealed or unconcealed, on college property.
 Signs are posted at each entrance of college facilities.